qhadron/vim/README.md

 ### Machine dependent settings

-Edit the file `$location/platform.vim` to add settings that are specific to that machine.
+Edit the file `platform.vim` to add settings that are specific to that machine.
 Any changes are ignored by git.